gscontras/probLang/chapters/02-pragmatics.md

 viz(literalListener("some"))
 ~~~~

 Let us then look at the speaker's behavior.
-Intuitively put, in the vanilla RSA model the speaker will never choose a false message and prefers to send one true message over another, if the former has a small extension than the latter (see [appendix](app-01-utilities.html)).
+Intuitively put, in the vanilla RSA model the speaker will never choose a false message and prefers to send one true message over another, if the former has a smaller extension than the latter (see [appendix](app-01-utilities.html)).
 Verify this with the following code.

 ~~~~
 // code for state prior, semantics and literal listener as before